What is the Best Technology to Pair with my Vehicle?

 You can go one further and go beyond the handhelds – your Apple Watch is also connectible, as Mercedes-Benz has demonstrated!
 This wearable Apple product links with other Apple devices to allow users to access information, messages, music, and more without taking their smartphones out of their pockets.
 It provides instant information, right on your wrist, for a glance.

-The MB Companion App – available for both the Apple Watch and the iPhone – provides seamless links from the smartphone to the watch to the Mercedes-Benz COMAND Online system.
+The MB Companion App – available for both the Apple Watch and the iPhone – provides seamless links to the Mercedes-Benz COMAND Online system from the smartphone to the watch.
 This can potentially allow for a wide variety of functions, including:

 - Navigation – A user can look for directions on their smartphone even before setting foot in the car.
 Once they link these directions through the watch, the app will sync with the in-car navigation for driving directions.
-When the user leaves the car, the directions will revert to the watch, allowing for a seamless transition to walking paths.
+The directions will revert to the watch when the user leaves the car, allowing for a seamless transition to walking paths.
 On top of that, the watch will be able to provide walking directions back to the car, so no worries about forgetting where you parked!

 - Information – The driver can access vehicle information through the app, regardless of where they are.
 This includes fuel levels, current range with fuel, maintenance codes, and the odometer reading.
 This allows the owner to keep an eye on their vehicle, even if another person uses it.